aziz0519/aziz0519/README.md

 ### Hello World!
-I'm Aziz Budiman from Sunny Singapore 👋
+I'm Aziz Budiman from sunny Singapore 👋

 * Thank you for visiting my Github portfolio.
 I am a former Maths and Science teacher turned Data Analytics professional.
 I have worked at major companies in banking and consumer tech sectors and have leveraged key skills in Python, SQL and BI tools with enterprise level data
 * My interests lies towards applications of Artificial Intelligence into real-world use cases at major industries.
 The rise of AI platforms such as ChatGPT, Otter.ai and copy.ai have been a potential gamechanger in daily work productivity